 Willard Parker (Jeff Nolan), Virginia Field (Peggy Haddon), Dennis Price (Quinn Taggart), Thorley Walters (Edgar Otis), David Spenser (Mel Breener), Anna Palk (Lorna Breener), Vanda Godsell (Violet Courtland)

 An unknown catastrophe kills people everywhere.
-One survivor, test pilot Jeff Nolan, arrives in a sleepy English village to find every other person dead.
+One survivor, test pilot Jeff Nolan, arrives in a sleepy English village to find every person dead.
 He encounters some survivors in the pub and they are joined by various others, seven in all.
-Jeff determines that all of them were inside some type of environment that protected from the air outside and theorises that the rest of the populace was killed by a gas attack.
-They then see suited figures moving outside and one of the women runs out to get help, only to find that these are robots that then eliminate her.
-They realise they are in the midst of an alien invasion.
+Jeff determines that all of them were inside something that protected from the air outside and theorises that the rest of the populace was killed by a gas attack.
+They then see suited figures moving outside and one of the women runs out to get help, only to find that these are robots that promptly eliminate her.
+The group realise that they are in the midst of an alien invasion.
 They try to find a means to fight back, while avoiding not only the robots but the dead brought back to life under their command.

 Terence Fisher (1904-80) was a cult director.
 He was one of the key names at Hammer Films and the Anglo-horror cycle of the 1950s.
 Fisher directed the two films that put Hammer on the map – The Curse of Frankenstein (1957) and Dracula/The Horror of Dracula (1958).
 Over the next few years, he put out some of Hammer’s finest films – The Hound of the Baskervilles (1959), The Mummy (1959), The Two Faces of Dr Jekyll (1960) and The Curse of the Werewolf (1961), as well as the first of their Frankenstein and Dracula sequels.